Quarry Lane Open Scrimmage 1

 please add me to the email chain - sahanan345@gmail.com.
 Send speech docs before each speech !

-I'm fine with speed, but make sure you're clear.
-Frontline in 2nd rebuttal.
-Any offense you're going for in final focus should be extended completely (uniqueness, links, impacts) in summary.
+I'm fine with speed just be clear.
 Cross is binding but doesn't matter unless it's in speech.
-Please collapse !
+Please collapse !!!

-Good luck and feel free to email me before or after the round if you have any questions.
+Good luck and lmk before or after the round if you have any questions.

 Hi!
 My name is Sachi (she/her) and I did Public Forum at Quarry Lane for 4 years on the national circuit.
-I am now a freshman in college and coach for Quarry Lane.
+I'm now a sophomore in college and coach for Quarry Lane.
 Add me to the email chain: spatel0275@gmail.com

 -- Public Forum --